Part 1 Fellowship

 Please see the below link for the list of worldwide Prometric Testing Centres:

-Please note that the following UK, Ireland and worldwide centres have been pre-allocated for the FRCOphth Part 1 examination:
+Please note that the following UK, Ireland and worldwide centres have been pre-allocated for the FRCOphth Part 1 examination (number of seats available in brackets):

 UK and Ireland: